-Character string of output title Output contents Rate1 Memory usage of the Old area is output.
+Character string of output title Output contents Rate1 If serial GC is enabled: Memory usage of the Old area is output.
 The unit is %.
-The memory usage of the Old area is calculated using the following formula: • Memory usage of the Old area = Size of occupied Old area / Total size of Old area x 100 Rate2 Total memory usage of the New area is output for maximum free memory in the Old area.
+The memory usage of the Old area is calculated using the following formula: Memory usage of the Old area = Size of occupied Old area / Total size of Old area × 100 (Rate1 = (Total [Old] - Free [Old]) / Total [Old] × 100) If G1 GC is enabled: The Java heap space usage is output.
 The unit is %.
-Total memory usage of the New area for the maximum free memory in the Old area is calculated using the following formula: • Total memory usage of the New area for the maximum free memory in the Old area = Total size of New area / Maximum free size in the Old area x 100 Note that this value may exceed 100.
-Rate3 Memory usage of the Permanent area is output.
+The memory usage in the Java heap space is calculated using the following formula: Memory usage in the Java heap space [%] = Size of the Java heap space that is used / size of the entire Java heap space × 100 Rate2 If serial GC is enabled: Total memory usage of the New area is output for maximum free memory in the Old area.
 The unit is %.
-The memory usage of the Permanent area is calculated using the following formula: • Memory usage of the Permanent area = Occupied size of Permanent area / Total size of Permanent area x 100 Free [New] The free memory size of the New area is output.
-The unit is bytes.
-Total [New] The total memory size of the New area is output.
-The unit is bytes.
-Max [New] The maximum memory size of the New area is output.
-The unit is bytes.
-Free [Old] The free memory size of the Old area is output.
-The unit is bytes.
-Total [Old] The total memory size of the Old area is output.
-The unit is bytes.
-Max [Old] The maximum memory size of the Old area is output.
-The unit is bytes.
-Free [Permanent] The free memory size of the Permanent area is output.
-The unit is bytes.
-Total [Permanent] The total memory size of the Permanent area is output.
+Total memory usage of the New area for the maximum free memory in the Old area is calculated using the following formula: Total memory usage of the New area for the maximum free memory in the Old area = Total size of New area / Maximum free size in the Old area × 100 (Rate2 = Total [New] / (Max [Old] - (Total [Old] - Free [Old])) × 100) Note that this value may exceed 100.
+If G1 GC is enabled: No information is output for this item.
+The value -1 is always output.
+Rate3 Memory usage of the Metaspace area is output.
+The unit is %.
+The memory usage of the Metaspace area is calculated using the following formula: Memory usage of the Metaspace area = Occupied size of Metaspace area / Total size of Metaspace area × 100 (Rate3 = (Total [Permanent] - Free [Permanent]) / Total [Permanent] × 100) Free [New] The free memory size of the New area is output.
 The unit is bytes.